ippontech/blog-usa/posts/modernize-your-website-while-cutting-costs-using-jamstack.md

 };
 ```

-With the new serverless database that they offer it allows me to have a database for the Church's website and costs nothing.
+With the new serverless database that they offer it allows me to have a database for the church's website and costs nothing.
 DataStax gives you $25 monthly credit and since the storage and read/writes are so low right now that the monthly credit covers it.

 # Contact Us

 On the old site, their "Contact Us" form was no longer working, and they wanted to have that feature functioning.
 I created a simple form and added a Google Captcha to it in an attempt to cut down on spam.
 I was unsure how to send the form responses.
 If this had been hosted on a traditional hosting platform, I would have just used PHP to send the responses.

 Since I am using serverless functions and Node.js I had to take a different approach.
 I signed up for an account on SendGrid because they have a very generous free tier and I then used [nodemailer](https://nodemailer.com/about/) to send the emails.
 Once I signed up on SendGrid and got the SMTP settings it was pretty straightforward.
-The contact form calls the API I created and then that creates the email based on the template I defined and sends it to the Church's inbox.
+The contact form calls the API I created and then that creates the email based on the template I defined and sends it to the church's inbox.

 ## Mail API